muke1908/chat-e2ee/README.md

 ### How to initiate chat

-1. Generate unique link.
+1. Generate a unique link.
 2. Share the link or PIN with the person you want to chat with.
 3. Start chatting.
-4. The messages are end-to-end encrypted hence, no one can decrypt your message other than you.
+4. The messages are end-to-end encrypted; therefore, no one can decrypt your message other than you.

 **How the encryption works**